5 from 1 vote

 • Step Six: Spoon mixture into prepared baking dish.

 • Step Seven: Wet your fingers with water and flatten the mixture evenly in the pan.
-Add on Easter sprinkles, if desired.
+If desired, add Easter sprinkles.

 • Step Eight: Let sit for 30 minutes at room temperature or until firm before cutting into squares and serving.